CPD Course on

 - Electric tail rotors of conventional rotorcraft

-What is included:
+What is included

-- Booking: see ERF 2026 website (Amsterdam, Eye Filmmuseum, 1-4 September 2026)
+- Booking: see ERF 2026 website (Amsterdam, Eye Film Museum, 1-4 September 2026)

 - Lecture Notes for own non-commercial use

-- Video recordings, available for 30 days
+- Video recordings, available on the cloud for 30 days

 - Catering for the day of attendance.